sergunchik/torelli/index.md

 corresponding to the edges.
 Leaves (if there are any) correspond to additional marked smooth points.
 These curves form a finite set of the deepest corners of the Deligne-Mumford moduli space of stable marked curves.
-A path between the corner and the bulk of the Deligne-Mumford space corresponds to a degeneration of a smooth algebraic curve to the graph curve, and the respective vanishing cycles give the Thurston cut system of the Riemann surface into trinions (pairs of pants, spheres with three holes, encoded by the same graph.
+A path between the corner and the interior of the Deligne-Mumford space corresponds to a degeneration of a smooth algebraic curve to the graph curve, and the respective vanishing cycles give the Thurston cut system of the Riemann surface into trinions (i.e. spheres with three holes or pairs-of-pants) encoded by the same graph.

 Moduli spaces such as Jacobians and $SU_r(C,L)$ vary together with